slbailey1/PBLsite/index.md

 For example, if you had the translated code UCC UUG AGC, it would translate to leu leu asp.

 ![Codon Chart](codonchart.png)

+### Mutations

+DNA can be changed through mutations.
+Though many are led to believe mutations are harmful, most of them are not.
+They can change traits in a helpful way, it's even vital for evolution.
+There are 6 types of mutations:
+* __Silent:__ Silent mutations, like the name suggests, are silent.
+They do not change the amino acid in the protein.
+On a codon chart, this would be like going from UUU to UUC.
+* __Missense:__ This mutation only changes one DNA pair and results in the substitution of one amino acid for another.
+* __Nonsense:__ Only changes one base pair, however, instead of simply substituting amino acids, the entire DNA sequence is altered.
+This can lead to an misfunctional or entirely non functional protein.
+* __Insertion/Deletion:__ Changes the number of bases by adding or removing a piece of DNA.
+* __Duplication:__ Copies a piece of DNA one or more times.
+* __Frameshift:__ This mutation happens with an additon of loss of DNA that changes the genes reading frame.
+In a frameshift mutation, the way the genes are read can change because of a difference of grouping.
+For example, UCA CAG GCC mutates into CAC AGG CCU.

 ## Video